This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The New York Subway is so easy to use.
 It pretty much follows the grid lines of the streets above.

 While I recommend walking around New York to take in the sights, it’s good to use the subway as well.
 It’s an efficient and cheap way to get around.

-You can purchase tickets for one way fares, or load a set amount of money on it.
+You can purchase tickets for one-way fares, or load a set amount of money.
 Each time you pass through the turnstile to get on the subway, the fee is deducted from your card.
-The one way fee costs is $2.75
+The one-way fee costs is $2.75

-If you are staying in New York for a few days and intend on using the subway a lot, it’s worth your money to get a 7 day unlimited pass.
-It will cost you $32.
+If you are staying in New York for a few days and intend on using the subway a lot, it’s worth your money to get a 7-day unlimited pass.
+It will cost you $33.
 So if you think you’ll use the subway more than 11 times, the unlimited pass is for you.
-You can even use it on the buses.
+You can even use it on buses.

 Things to be aware of when riding the subway: